 We know our government works best when it is open, transparent, and accountable to the people.
 That starts by securing the sacred right to vote for everyone.
 We must preserve and expand access to the ballot box to ensure communities of color and low-income communities have an equal voice in our government.

-As Governor, Sonia will continue championing transparency, accessibility, and accountability in state government and ensuring underrepresented communities have an equal seat at the table, including:
+Our next Governor must champion transparency, accessibility, and accountability in state government and ensuring underrepresented communities have an equal seat at the table, including:

 Instituting permanent vote-by-mail, same day voter registration, and increasing ballot access in jails and prisons and for returning citizens, all of which she’s championed for years.
 As a board member of MassVote and as a state legislator, she also helped win legislation creating automatic voter registration and early voting processes.